simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 you never used the tracing API.

-- Any SimGrid-based simulator (MSG, SMPI, ...) and raw traces:
+- Any SimGrid-based simulator (S4U, SMPI, ...) and raw traces:

   .. code-block:: none